ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 ## What is `index.html` for?

-If HTML markup goes in `hbs` Templates, what is `index.html` for?
+If HTML markup goes in `hbs` templates, what is `index.html` for?

 The `index.html` file is the entry point for an app.
-It is not a Template, but rather it is where all the Templates, stylesheets, and JavaScript come together into something the browser can understand.
+It is not a template, but rather it is where all the templates, stylesheets, and JavaScript come together into something the browser can understand.

 When you are first getting started in Ember, you will not need to make any changes to `index.html`.
 There's no need to add any links to other Ember app pages, stylesheets, or scripts in here by hand, since Ember's built-in tools do the work for you.